solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 #### 3. `state.rs`

-Next, let's define our data account for this program: `EscrowState`.
+Next, let's define our data account for this program: `Escrow`.
 Our data account will store two pieces of info:

 - `unlock_price` - The price of SOL in USD at which point you can withdraw; you can hard-code it to whatever you want (e.g. $21.53)